chef/chef-web-docs/content/resources/yum_repository/_index.md

   required: false
   allowed_values: '"all", "none", "packages"'
   description_list:
+  - markdown: |-
-  - markdown: "Determines how upstream HTTP caches are instructed to handle any\n\
-      HTTP downloads that Yum does.
-This option can take the following\nvalues:\n\n\
+      Determines how upstream HTTP caches are instructed to handle any HTTP downloads that Yum does.
+This option can take the following values:
-      -   `all` means that all HTTP downloads should be cached.\n-   `packages` means\
+       - `all` means all HTTP downloads should be cached
-      \ that only RPM package downloads should be\n    cached, but not repository\
+       - `packages` means only RPM package downloads should be cached, but not repository metadata downloads
-      \ metadata downloads.\n-   `none` means that no HTTP downloads should be cached.\n\
+       - `none` means no HTTP downloads should be cached.

-      \nThe default is `all`.
-This is recommended unless you are\nexperiencing caching\
+      The default value of `all` is recommended unless you are experiencing caching related issues.
-      \ related issues."
 - property: include_config
   ruby_type: String
   required: false